 What is Brand Advertising?

-Ainfluencer is one influencer marketing platform that allows marketers to easily connect with professional influencers.
+Ainfluencer is an influencer marketplace that allows marketers to easily connect with professional influencers.
 Brands can use Ainfluencer to find the most relevant people for their campaign and target audience.

-They provide brands with real-time metrics on how their campaign is going and will only pay the influencer once your deal is done.
+This marketplace provides brands with real-time metrics on how their campaign is going and will only pay the influencer once the deal is done.

-And what makes Ainfluencer different from similar platforms is that it provides all the following features for free.
+And what makes Ainfluencer different from other influencer marketplaces is that it provides all the following features for free.

-Then, use Ainfluencer’s filters to explore and invite your own, specific influencers.
+Then, use Ainfluencer’s filters to explore and invite your own, specific Instagram influencers.

 What are Brand Advertising Examples?

 To build a unique and memorable brand image, companies create brand ads.
-These advertisements normally focus on engaging with customers on both emotional and intellectual levels.
+Generally, the best brand ads must focus on engaging with customers on both emotional and intellectual levels.

 And that’s exactly what these brand advertising examples do.

-So, without further ado, let’s check out 20 of the best brand advertising examples of large, small, and medium-sized businesses.
+So, without further ado, let’s check out 22 best brand advertising examples of large, small, and medium-sized businesses.

 Large-sized businesses advertising examples

-The following are brand advertising examples of large-sized businesses:
+The following are good advertisement examples of large-sized businesses:

 1- Google: Year in Search Campaign